chew-z/itunes.vim/README.md

 [^3]: I am sorry.
 English spellchecking is broken for markdown in my VIM.
 I have to fix this first.

-[^4]: fzf has multiline select feature so we can create ad hoc playlist and play queue.
+[^4]: fzf has multiline select feature so we can create ad hoc playlists and play queues.
 I am thinking about it.

 [^5]: This is using ```--bind=execute-silent``` a bit esotheric (and damm difficult to debug) feature of fzf